-"I was always very interested in the visual world as a kid.
-Studying film was the perfect way to combine a passion for photography with movement and sound as well."
+"I was always very interested in the visual world.
+Studying film was the perfect way to combine a passion for photography with movement and sound."CATARINA RODRIGUES

-Our BA (Hons) Film and Media degree will introduce you to the key issues debates in film and media from feminism and postmodernism to the impact of film, TV, music and the media on society, including politics, youth culture and technology..
+Join a course that scored 94% for Academic Support in the National Student Survey 2023.
+Our BA (Hons) Film and Media degree course will introduce you to the key issues and debates in film and media from feminism and postmodernism to the impact of film, TV, music and the media on society, including politics, youth culture and technology.

 Entry requirements are not currently available, please try again later.

 Grete Kutkaite, "Golden Cities"See more of our film, media and communication students' work